Ogyū Sorai: Teachings

 Sorai further differed from the Neo-Confucian viewpoints in other aspects.
 One was that the Way was not a predetermined principle of the universe, but rather an establishment of men, of the ancient sages who described it in the Confucianist classic works.
 These works provided for the Way, which was divided by rites (rei 礼) and music (gaku 楽).
 The former gave social order, while the latter was inspiration for the heart.
 In this it directly allowed for the flow of human emotions, something denied by the moralist philosophy of Song Confucianism.
 Sorai argued for the opposite, allowing one to be enriched through music and poetry.
 As a result of his teachings in putting emphasis on literature as a fundamental form of human expression, Chinese writing would begin to thrive in Japan, becoming an accepted artistic pursuit.
 His school would thus produce several such great writers of Chinese composition at that time.

 Sorai was furthermore a supporter of the samurai class.
 Institutions that were once under great leadership will later decline and more able men will be less likely to come to power.
 The samurai, he felt, were best able to overcome this through a system of rewards and punishment.
 He also saw problems with the merchant class at the time, which he accused of conspiring to fix prices.
 He was not, however, a great supporter of the lower classes.
 He argued, "What possible value can there be for the common people to overreach their proper station in life and study such books [as the Confucian classics]?"

 Some later scholars criticised his work and found his teaching to be impractical.
-Goi Ranshū believed that Sorai was motivated to surpass Itō Jinsai, another Confucianist who had influenced him a great deal, and that Sorai took his arguments to the level of abursdity for this reason.
+Goi Ranshū believed that Sorai was motivated to surpass Itō Jinsai, another Confucianist who had influenced him a great deal, and that Sorai took his arguments to the level of absurdity for this reason.
 Had any of his teachings actually been implemented, Goi felt it would have caused extensive damage to moral philosophy.
 Another later scholar critical of Ogyū's teachings was Nakai Chikuzan, who was also familiar with Goi's opposition to Ogyū Sorai.
 Goi wrote his opposition to Sorai in his essay Hi-Butsu hen, which was written in the 1730s, but not published until 1766 having been edited by Chikuzan and his brother.
 Nakai later wrote his own, highly emotional, rebuttal to Ogyū's beliefs in his work Hi-Chō (1785), wherein he rejected the idea that individuals could not better themselves through moral choices.
-Moreover, he claimed individuals were able judge whether external ideas and actions as true or just.
+Moreover, he claimed individuals were able to judge whether external ideas and actions were true and just or not.
 Denial of these morals, he felt, would leave only "rites and rules" to be followed.